BorgwardtLab/GraphKernels/graphkernels/README.md

 # Usage

-Please have a look at https://github.com/eghisu/GraphKernels/tree/master/graphkernelsTutorial for a short tutorial on the basic usage of our package.
-Here, we provide an example script for computing graph kernels through our package on a benchmark dataset.
+We provide a short [tutorial](https://github.com/eghisu/GraphKernels/tree/master/graphkernelsTutorial) for the basic usage of our package; there, you can also find an example script for computing graph kernels through our package on a benchmark dataset.